Fort Bragg

 Fort Bragg Relocation Information

-Welcome to Fort Bragg!
+Welcome to Fort Bragg

-Because Fort Bragg is so widespread, incoming families are often confused as to which city to explore to find a home.
-Seasoned Fort Bragg residents emphasize learning your spouse’s daily office location and calculate commute times from there.
+Because Fort Bragg is so widespread, incoming families are often confused about which city to explore to find a home.
+Seasoned Fort Bragg residents emphasize learning your spouse’s daily office location and calculating commute times from there.
 Although Fayetteville is the closest city to Fort Bragg, it may not be the most convenient to drive to work each day.
+Depending on their needs, Fort Bragg military families also consider living in Aberdeen, Raeford, Lillington, Sanford, Spring Lake, Hope Mills, Pinehurst, Southern Pines, and Vass.

 Army paratroopers assigned to the 82nd Airborne Division participate in a division run as part of All American Week 2018 at Fort Bragg, N.C., May 21, 2018.